 Most times, you can expect the first session or two to feel a little awkward as you work to build your connection, but by your third or fourth session, those feelings should be giving way to warmth and comfort.

-As you come to the end of your trial period, consider if you want to move on.
-Be honest with yourself and your partner about how you see things progressing.
-You might try for a further few dates or you might decide then to move on.
+As you come to the end of your trial period, consider whether or not you want to move on.
+Let your partner know what you appreciate about them and about the experiment you have done together.
+Then, be honest with yourself and your partner about how you see things progressing.
+You might try for a further few Listening Partnerships or you might give your partner appreciation for the qualities you see in them, and move on.

 Even the brief work you have done together will have been useful, but you will both feel the most benefit when you feel really free to share whatever is on your mind.
 That might mean looking elsewhere for a Listening Partnership, and you should not feel discouraged.
 That safety and support is your reward for the intense and good work that you do as a parent.